 For two years Alice attended Straight University (later Dillard University), a historic African American college in New Orleans.
 From 1892 she worked as a teacher, first in New Orleans, then New York and Washington, then in Wilmington, Delaware at the Howard High School (where E. C. Williams, author of When Washington Was in Vogue, was the librarian).
 For over three years from 1928 she was Executive Secretary for A. I. P. C., the American Inter-Racial Peace Committee sponsored by the Quaker movement.
 A lack of income had always been an issue for her, and only in the last three years of her life, when her third husband received significant advancement, did this financial pressure disappear.
-At all times she forged an alternative career, out of financial need, for sure, but also a projection of the ambition in her life.
+At all times she forged an alternative career, out of financial need, for sure, but also as a projection of the ambition she had for herself.
 She was a also writer of poetry and fiction, a journalist, a public speaker, and a social activist, active especially with the burgeoning African American women’s social clubs.